DRgreenT/ServerNetworkAPI/README.md

-# ServerNetworkAPI (v0.2.2b)
+# ServerNetworkAPI (v0.2.5b)

-A minimalistic Web API that scans your local IPv4 network and provides information like IP, OS, and open ports of all reachable devices.
+A minimalistic Web API with a CLI and WebUI interface, that scans your local IPv4 network and provides information like IP, OS, and open ports of all reachable devices.

 Built with **.NET 9.0**